Loch Lloyd: It’s closer than you think

 “A myth we’re working hard to dispel is the notion that Loch Lloyd is built out—that there are no more buildable lots,” said Chuck Campbell, president, of real estate development at Loch Lloyd.
 “Nothing could be further from the truth.
 Loch Lloyd is comprised of over 1,200 acres and we still have some of our most spectacular land yet to develop.
 We just released 65 new homesites that include six stunning homesites overlooking the pristine 110-acre lake; 14 custom estate lots that are spectacular wooded acreage with our highest building standards; 16 that overlook the seven-acre golf course lake with spectacular golf views beyond; and 29 lots that are designed for those looking to right-size.”

-Each homesite at Loch Lloyd is carefully planned in accordance with a strict set of architectural design guidelines.
-Whether you’re seeking the comfort of a low maintenance villa, a custom designed home on the golf course, or an extraordinary lakeside estate, there is a home at Loch Lloyd to accommodate every taste and desire.
+Each homesite at Loch Lloyd is thoughtfully planned to ensure timeless beauty throughout the community.
+Whether you’re seeking the comfort of a low-maintenance villa, a custom designed home on the golf course, or an extraordinary lakeside estate, there is a home at Loch Lloyd for you.

 Giving residents access to the amenities, recreation and entertainment they love is part of why Loch Lloyd has become such an appealing destination for discerning homeowners who covet a complete resort lifestyle experience.
 They want to live in an active, healthy, resort-like community with a strong social fabric that enhances their lifestyle.
 They also love the fact that it’s a private gated community in a low-tax environment.